Quick Installation Guide¶

 sudo apt-get install software-properties-common

 Set up the GeoNode PPA repository (you only need to do this once; the repository will still be available for upgrades later):

-sudo add-apt-repository ppa:geonode/stable
+sudo add-apt-repository ppa:geonode/release

 Install the package.
 This step will also automatically download all necessary dependencies:

 - Create a superuser and set the IP address